 It is not uncommon for people to occasionally fail to achieve orgasm due to situational issues such as common life stressors like inadequate sleep, or maybe the lock on the bedroom door hasn’t been installed yet and foreplay is at a minimum.
 Whatever the cause, people with Orgasmic Disorders consistently cannot achieve an orgasm despite adequate sexual stimulation and arousal.
 We’re here to help you get your orgasms back!

-While some individuals lead happy, healthy lives in the sphere of gender non-conformity, many may experience societal or familial pressures that can make living their true gender identity confusing and, at times, painful.
-It is not uncommon for gender non-conforming individuals to experience depression, stress or anxiety.
+While some individuals lead happy, healthy lives in the sphere of gender diversity/fluidity, many may experience societal or familial pressures that can make living their true gender identity confusing and, at times, painful.
+It is not uncommon for gender diverse/fluid individuals to experience depression, stress or anxiety.
 Fortunately, these issues can be worked through via psychological therapy and family counseling.
-Gender non-conformance is perfectly natural.
+Gender diversity/fluidity is perfectly natural.

 Hypoactive Sexual Desire Disorder +